-Student groups seeking to organizanize on the campus at South-eastern Seminary must be formally recognized by both the Student Council and the seminary administration.
-Formal recognition allows an organization to use seminary facilities, to be listed in seminary publications, to use the seminary name in connection with the organizations's name and activities, and to request funds through the appropriate processes from the seminary.
+Student groups seeking to organize on the campus at South-eastern Seminary must be formally recognized by both the Student Council and the seminary administration.
+Formal recognition allows an organization to use seminary facilities, to be listed in seminary publications, to use the seminary name in connection with the organizations' name and activities, and to request funds through the appropriate processes from the seminary.
 To receive and retain formal recognition, groups must meet the following requirements:

-- 1. Be consistent with the Statement of Purpose of the Seminary and the Articles of Faith. - 2.
+- Be consistent with the Statement of Purpose of the Seminary and the Articles of Faith. - 2.
 Provide a concise written statement describing the purpose of the organization. - 3.
 Provide a proposed organizational structure including officers, committees, and advisors. - 4.
-Complement, while not duplicating, the purpose or the potential of the Student Council or one of its standing committees. - 5.
-Enlist a faculty advisor or an advisor approved by the faculty. - 6.
-Operate within established policies and procedures of the seminary. - 7.
-Be reviewed and recommended by the Student Council of the seminary. - 8.
+Report sources and amounts of funding from nonseminary sources on an annual basis. - 5.
+Complement, while not duplicating, the purpose or the potential of the Student Council or one of its standing committees. - 6.
+Enlist a faculty advisor or an advisor approved by the faculty. - Operate within established policies and procedures of the seminary. - 8.
+Be reviewed and recommended by the Student Council of the seminary. - 9.
 Be approved by the Executive Council of the seminary.